relay CLI reference

 Finish and stream

-The final /api/sync/finish call triggers the build and rollout.
+The final /api/sync/finish call triggers the build, lane policy resolution, and rollout.
 With --stream, the CLI follows /api/logs/stream/<id> until a terminal status arrives.

 Deploy flags